Aaron Friedberg: International relations philosophy

-Although Friedberg's international relations philosophy is rooted in concern for the structural organization of power characteristic of the realist school of international relations, he draws from many of the traditions of liberal institutionalism, resulting in what scholar Thomas Christensen has termed a "positive-sum" stance on international relations.
+Although Friedberg's international relations philosophy is rooted in concern for the structural organization of power characteristic of the realist school of international relations, his scholarship also incorporates theoretical insights from other international relations traditions, including liberal institutionalism and constructivism.
+Friedberg's stance has been described by fellow scholar Thomas Christensen as a ‘positive-sum’ approach to international relations.
 Hence, unlike more pessimistic realist scholars, Friedberg, in a seminal article published in International Security in 1993, advocated continued U.S. engagement in East Asia to serve as a stabilizing force until regional economic integration and multilateral institutions had time to develop.
 Thus, in contrast to traditional realpolitik scholars, Friedberg believes that conflict is not inevitable in East Asia as China continues to develop as long as multilateral institutions and economic integration are used as tools to manage security dilemmas.
+Since the 2010s, however, Friedberg has adopted a more sceptical assessment of China's foreign policy posture, increasingly foregrounding Beijing's revisionist ambitions and characterising it as a major geostrategic competitor to the United States.